kieranelby/KingOfTheEtherThrone/README.md

 # King of the Ether Throne

-An Ethereum DApp (a "contract"), living on the blockchain, that will make you a King or Queen, might grant you riches, and will immortalize your name.
+An Ethereum ÐApp (a "contract"), living on the blockchain, that will make you a King or Queen, might grant you riches, and will immortalize your name.

+## Warning

+This is all very pre-release and buggy - might switch to referring to a new contract soon!

 ## What does it do?